 What can I expect to happen?
 How does it work?

-For persons who are interested in learning about kabbalah, astrology, tarot, dream interpretation, or shamanism, I offer individual mentoring or small-group classes.
+For persons who are interested in learning about or focusing on a specific topic/theme, I offer focused concentration tracks that can be taken as stand-alone courses.
 This is a wonderful opportunity to learn new skills to use in your personal life or to integrate into an established healing practice.
 For healers and therapists who want to add a transpersonal perspective to their practice, I also offer supervision and mentoring on a regular or as needed basis.

 Confidentiality is one of the most important components between a client and psychotherapist.
 Successful therapy requires a high degree of trust with highly sensitive subject matter that is usually not discussed anywhere but the therapist's office.
 Every therapist should provide a written copy of their confidential disclosure agreement, and you can expect that what you discuss in session will not be shared with anyone.
 This is called “Informed Consent”.
 Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (your Physician, Naturopath, Attorney), but by law your therapist cannot release this information without obtaining your written permission.